Towards 6D Little String Theory of Particles: Conclusions

-Earlier results of this scenario include (i) reason why supersymmetry is hidden below $\Lambda_{cr}$ \cite{rai_05}, (ii) supergravity inflation in the early universe followed by an inevitable quantum statistical mechanism for baryon asymmetry with $\frac{n_B}{n_{\gamma}} \gg 1$ \cite{rai_03, rai_03a}, (iii) the scenario economically unifies matter and interactions based on few supermultiplets and (iv) a brief discussion on string and preon symmetries in \cite{rai_06}.
+Earlier results of this scenario include (i) supergravity based inflation in the early universe followed by a quantum statistical mechanism for baryon asymmetry with $\frac{n_B}{n_{\gamma}} \gg 1$ \cite{rai_03, rai_03a}, (ii) economic unification of matter and interactions based on few supermultiplets, and (iii) a brief discussion on string and preon symmetries in \cite{rai_06}.

-In the absence of MSSM superpartners the present model is a noteworthy candidate for BSM physics.
+In the absence of MSSM superpartners the present model is a noteworthy, prediction verifiable candidate for BSM physics.